Our mission is to provide services to ensure children and adults with disabilities have equal opportunities to live, learn, work, and play.

 Show Me Information For

-Whether you’re exploring benefits to increase income or reduce expenses, seeking assistive technology options, exploring health care, or looking for a fun group activity, this is the place to start.
+Whether you’re exploring benefits to increase income or reduce expenses, seeking assistive technology options, exploring health care, or looking for a group outing, this is the place to start.

 What's New At